Henry-zwh/EMNIST-LEON-Lite/README.md

 1. Run the `load_emnist.py` script to download the EMNIST dataset.
 2. Run the `cnn.py` script to build the network.
 3. Run the `train.py` script to train the model.
-4. Run the `test.py` script to evaluate the model's classification performance using the test set.
+4. Run the `test.py` script to evaluate the model's classification performance using the test set and obtain an image of the `conv1` convolutional kernel.